whatsyourask/divine-dragon/README.md

 ## Payload execution through the agent

-Let's see a scheme that will explain how the Divine Dragon runs exploits locally through the agent:
+Let's see a scheme with Pass-The-Hash technique that will explain how the Divine Dragon runs exploits locally through the agent:

 ![pass-the-hash](img/pass-the-hash.jpg)